tweakoz/litex-testsoc/README.md

 ## Launching the environment:

-You may have to install some system dependencies, ones that come to mind:
+You may have to install some system dependencies.
+Ones that come to mind:
 * Vivado
-* ```sudo apt-get install device-tree-compiler source-highlight```
+* ```sudo apt install device-tree-compiler source-highlight virtualenv```

 To initialize the environment (after cloning):